 As recruitment experts, we talk a lot about EVPs and the vital role they play in attracting and retaining top talent.
 Scaling businesses often consider EVPs as something for larger corporations with a higher volume of staff.
-But the truth is, every company has an EVP, it’s just that some don’t refine and perfect theirs to use as a tool which can help with hiring efforts.
+But the truth is, every company has an EVP, it’s just that some don’t refine and perfect theirs to use as a tool which can help with hiring efforts and tech recruitment strategies.

 Having a strong EVP is a fundamental base for talent attraction; It could be the difference in why top talent chooses to work for you over somebody else.
 Think of it as a strategic tool for attracting the brightest and best tech talent to your scaling tech business.

 When well researched and communicated effectively, an EVP can act as a magnet for the best tech talent.
 You can even segment your EVP and messaging to appeal to specific pools of talent, including tech talent, helping your scaling business to compete in the battle for the best developers, engineers, data scientists and tech talent.

 What is an EVP?

 An EVP or Employer Value Proposition is an outline of everything that a company is doing to attract and retain the best talent.
 Put simply, it’s what an employer offers an employee.
 It details the motivations for employees wanting to work in a business and is almost an agreement of what they can expect if they work hard and meet company values.
 An EVP includes pay, benefits, perks, training and rewards but also encompasses the intangible and emotional elements of a workplace, like company culture, values and mission.
 A good EVP should encapsulate everything an employee can expect when working with you, not just the obvious and standard elements.
 It’s a way of establishing an emotional connection between employer and employee as well as acting as a standard contract which outlines the roles and benefits.

 Why is an EVP vital for scaling tech businesses?